-- Briefly press the power button.

-- If the display is closed, open the display.
+- Briefly press the power button. - If the display is closed, open the display.

-- Press a key on the keyboard.

-- Tap or swipe the TouchPad.

 When the computer exits Sleep, the power lights turn on and your work returns to the screen.

 NOTE: If you have set a password to be required on wakeup, you must enter your Windows password before the computer will return to the screen.